On the Optimal Regularity Implied by the Assumptions of Geometry I: Connections on Tangent Bundles: Introduction

-In order to extend the existence theory for the RT-equations to the level of $L^p$ connections, we introduce the {\it reduced} RT-equations, (system \eqref{RT_withB_2_intro} - \eqref{RT_withB_4_intro} below), an elliptic system of equations equivalent to the original RT-equations \eqref{PDE1} - \eqref{PDE4} as a consequence of the gauge freedom $v$ inherent in those equations.
-The reduced RT-equations simplify the nonlinearities in the problem of optimal regularity to a degree sufficient to extend our analysis of the RT-equations by one order, from the level of connection components $\Gamma\in W^{1,p}$ achieved in \cite{ReintjesTemple_ell2}, to $L^p$ connections, and the level of GR shock waves ($\Gamma \in L^\infty$).
 Our first main result, which follows from this existence theory, establishes that if in a given coordinate system the components of $\Gamma$ are in $L^{2p}$ and those of its Riemann tensor are in $L^p$, $p> \max\{n/2,2\}$, $n\geq 2$, then in a neighborhood of every point there exists a $W^{2,2p}$ coordinate transformation, such that in the transformed coordinates the components of $\Gamma$ exhibit optimal regularity, $\Gamma\in W^{1,p}$, (i.e., the components of $\Gamma$ are one derivative more regular than the components of its Riemann curvature tensor, ${\rm Riem}(\Gamma) \in L^p$), c.f.
 Theorem \ref{Thm_Smoothing} below.
-This new existence theory for the reduced RT-equations provides uniform $W^{1,p}$ estimates for the connection in the transformed coordinates, and this directly implies the new Uhlenbeck compactness theorem, stated in Theorem \ref{Thm_compactness} below, which does not rely on any underlying Riemannian or Lorentzian metric.
-Although the derivation of the reduced RT-equations begins with the original RT-equations, the reduced RT-equations introduced in this paper represent a new starting point, and the subsequent proofs are self-contained and stand logically independent of the original RT-system.
+This new existence theory for the reduced RT-equations provides uniform $W^{1,p}$ estimates for the connection in the transformed coordinates, and this directly implies our new Uhlenbeck compactness theorem, stated in Theorem \ref{Thm_compactness} below, which does not rely on any underlying Riemannian or Lorentzian metric.

+In \cite{ReintjesTemple_ell5} we extend our results on Uhlenbeck compactness and optimal regularity to connections on vector bundles, including Yang-Mills gauge theories over Lorentzian and semi-Riemannian manifolds, allowing for both compact and non-compact Lie groups.
+Our proofs are based on introducing the {\it RT-equations for vector bundles}.
+This further illuminates the generality of the new mathematical principle developed in this paper.
+A conclusive summary of our results here, combined with the results in \cite{ReintjesTemple_ell5}, is provided in our forthcoming RSPA publication \cite{ReintjesTemple_ell6}.\footnote{Our exposition in \cite{ReintjesTemple_ell3} summarizes the earlier developments of the RT-equations in \cite{ReintjesTemple_ell1,ReintjesTemple_ell2}.}

+{\bf The Reduced RT-equations:} The reduced RT-equations, which are central to the proof of our main results in this paper, are given by the following system,

+where $J$ is the Jacobian of the transformation to optimal regularity, $B$ is an auxiliary matrix valued differential form introduced to impose the integrability of $J$ to coordinates, and the new {\it gauge freedom} is the freedom to choose the vector valued function $w$.
+The vectorization of $B$, ($\vec{B} \equiv \vec{B}^\mu_i dx^i$), is required to incorporate into the reduced RT-equations the condition that $J$ be integrable to coordinates, expressed in terms of the vectorization $\vec{J} = J^\mu_i dx^i$ through $d\vec{J} \equiv {\rm Curl}(J) =0$.
+The operations on the right hand side of (\ref{RT_withB_2_intro}) - (\ref{RT_withB_4_intro}) are defined in Section \ref{Sec_Prelim}.